RafaelCosman/gpt-generated-textbooks/README.md

-# gpt-generated-textbooks
+# GPT Generated Textbooks

-Code to generate textbooks using GPT as well as several fully-generated examples
+Code to generate textbooks using GPT as well as several fully-generated examples.